longhorn/website/content/docs/1.7.0/references/settings.md

 > **Warning:**
 >  - Specifying a value of 0 disables CPU requests for instance manager pods.
 You must specify an integer between 1000 and 8000.
 >  - This is a global setting.
 Modifying the value triggers an automatic restart of the Instance Manager pods.
 However, V2 Instance Manager pods that use this setting are restarted only when no instances are running.

-#### Offline Replica Rebuilding

-> Default: `enabled`

-Setting that allows rebuilding of offline replicas for volumes using the V2 Data Engine.
-For more information, see [Automatic Offline Replica Rebuilding](../../v2-data-engine/features/automatic-offline-replica-rebuilding).

-Here are the available options:
-- `enabled`
-- `disabled`

 ### Snapshot